Moonshooters/slate/source/includes/_list_records.md

 Parameter | Description
 --------- | -----------
-key | Your key is required for any request and is found on your [Toofr account page](https://www.toofr.com/account)
+key | Your key is required for any request and is found on your [Toofr account page](https://www.toofr.com/account) page | Results are paginated 100 at a time so you can iterate through the pages numerically to extract list records

 ## Get A Specific List Record